Job applicants are often asked to complete a job application form. This can either be online or on paper.

 Write for online applications in the same style you would use for filling in a paper form.
 Don't lapse into the more informal style you might use in other communications.

-If you are asked to include a copy your CV, it is likely to be electronically scanned.
+If you are asked to include a copy of your CV, it is likely to be electronically scanned.
 For example, you may be required to use a certain standard typeface - it is important to follow any instructions given.

 Some recruiters use scanning software - always include keywords for the specific skills and qualifications that they have asked for.